ThuyKat/JavaScript/LoadData/NOTE.md

 # Fetch
+- Fetch(): is a method used to send a network request and get information from the server.
+- Basic syntax:
+    ```js
+    let promise = fetch(url, [options])
+    ```
+    --> options:  optional parameters-  method, headers etc.Without options, this is a simple GET request to download the content of url
+- Two stage process:
+    * Fetch returned a promise, with await, resolved an object of Response class.
+    ---> HTTP status check: response_object.ok ?
+    ---> Get HTTP status: response_object.status.
+Usage example: alert("HTTP-Error: " + response.status);

+    * Additional method call to get response body: response.text() – read the response and return as text, response.json() – parse the response as JSON, response.formData() – return the response as FormData object (explained in the next chapter), response.blob() – return the response as Blob (binary data with type), response.arrayBuffer() – return the response as ArrayBuffer (low-level representation of binary data),
 - Fetch cannot be used in local JS file because fetch is a Web API that's available in browsers but not directly in Node Js
 - To use fetch:
 1. Install node-fetch package